Net zero: integrating data, digital & radical carbon reduction strategies

 Governments are struggling precisely with net zero because this is such a cross-cutting challenge, and despite the framework agreed for implementation.
 Ambitious targets have been set by national governments (eg net zero for Norway by 2030, Finland by 2035), and by many companies (eg Siemens, Novartis...).
 But few have coherent strategies for achieving the Paris agreement targets, let alone the more demanding ones needed for arresting climate change.
 This will become increasingly apparent in the run up to COP 26.

 One crucial aspect of this is orchestration of the data, knowledge and insights needed to achieve far-reaching change in systems of energy, transport and housing, and the best ways to connect in the social economy in all its forms.
 So far there has been surprisingly little cross-pollination between the digital world and the world of carbon reduction – with different roles, hierarchies and cultures, whether in companies or in city administrations.
 This also reflects the broader problem in many cities that the people in charge of environmental issues - such as Chief Sustainability Officers or Chief Resilience Officers - are often disconnected not just from Chief Digital Officers but also from other delivery parts of city administrations.
+Meanwhile, very little of the data needed for cutting carbon is shared; very little follows standards; very little of what's needed is supported by contracts, regulation or procurement.

 This challenge is an example of many which will arise in the next few decades where a systems approach is needed rather than simply a criteria based approach of the kind that is currently being taken around investment – ie adding in low carbon criteria to investments each of which is then treated as standalone.